 - A.3.1.1 This Plan is based on information collected and summarized in the Background Report.
-The Background Report relies on existing reports and maps obtained from a number of sources including the Teme-Augama Anishnabai, Temagami First Nation, Provincial Government, Temagami Lake Association, local interest groups, private landowners and industry. - A.3.1.2 Notwithstanding the valuable input received during the Official Plan Review and the resulting Official Plan policies, the Municipality of Temagami acknowledges that the Crown Land Use Policy Atlas is the governing land use planning document applicable to Crown Land within the Municipality of Temagami except in the geographic Township of Sisk.
-The geographic Township of Sisk was not part of the Temagami Land Use Plan.
-The Tenets for Temagami (Lake Temagami) are found in Appendix 1 to the Official Plan.
+The Background Report relies on existing reports and maps obtained from a number of sources including the Teme-Augama Anishnabai, Temagami First Nation, Provincial Government, Temagami Lake Association, local interest groups, private landowners and industry. - A.3.1.2 Notwithstanding the valuable input received during the Official Plan Review and the resulting Official Plan policies, the Municipality of Temagami acknowledges that the Temagami Land Use Plan for the Temagami Comprehensive Planning Area is the governing land use planning document applicable to Crown Land within the Municipality of Temagami except in the geographic Township of Sisk.
+Crown Land planning for the Township of Sisk comes from the North Bay District Land Use Guidelines and the Ontario Living Legacy Land Use Strategy.
+Nothing in this Official Plan shall be interpreted as infringing on the Ministry of Northern Development, Mines, Natural Resources and Forestry authority or the Indigenous rights of the Teme-Augama Anishnabai and Temagami First Nation.
+Additional details regarding Crown Land Management, including the Tenants of The Tenets for Temagami (Lake Temagami) are found in Appendix 1 to the Official Plan.